Abdullah149081/100daysChallenge/README.md

 ### Problem - 3
  - Write a function that takes a string and a character and returns the number of occurrences of the character in the string.

+### Problem - 4
+ - Write a function that takes a string as input and returns the string reversed is Palindrome.